hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## Other issues

 ### Multi-monitor with hybrid graphics

-On a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
-You also need to change your BIOS settings from hybrid graphics to discrete graphics.
+If you experience issues with multi-monitor setup on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), switching to discrete-only mode may help:

+1. Remove the `optimus-manager` package if installed (disabling the service does not work).
+2. Change your BIOS settings from hybrid graphics to discrete graphics.

 ### Flickering in XWayland games